temporalio/edu-102-go-code/exercises/testing-code/README.md

 2. Edit the `workflow_mock_test.go` file
 3. Add an import for `"github.com/stretchr/testify/mock"`
 4. Rename the test function to `TestSuccessfulTranslationWithMocks`
-5. Delete the two lines used to register the Activities.
+5. Delete the line used to register the Activities.
-   These are unnecessary in a Workflow test that uses mock objects for the Activity, since the *actual* Activity Definition is never executed.
+   This is unnecessary in a Workflow test that uses mock objects for the Activity, since the *actual* Activity Definition is never executed.
 6. Make the following changes between where the struct representing